TheThirdOne/random-sorting/README.md

 }

-// Make sure the root of the heap satifies the heap property, function siftDown(arr, comp, root){
+// Make sure the root of the heap satifies the heap property, function siftDown(arr,comp,root){
-  // Stop if you reach a leave node while(2*root + 1 < arr.length){
+  // Stop if you reach a leave node while(2*root+1 < arr.length){
     let child = 2*root+1;
     let tmp = root;

-    // if its child is greater than it, plan to switch them if(comp(arr[child],arr[tmp])>0){
+    // If its child is greater than it, plan to switch them if(comp(arr[child],arr[tmp])>0){
       tmp = child;
     }
-    // if the second child is the greatest, plan to switch it if(child+1 <= end && comp(arr[child+1],arr[tmp])>0){
+    // If the second child is the greatest, plan to switch it if(child+1 <= end && comp(arr[child+1],arr[tmp])>0){
       tmp = child + 1;
     }

     if(tmp == root){
-      //if the root is the biggest, your are done. return;
+      // If the root is the biggest, you are done. return;
     }else{
-      // if a child is greater than the root, swap them and repeat with the index of the child [arr[root],arr[tmp]] = [arr[tmp],arr[root]];
+      // If a child is greater than the root, swap them and repeat with the index of the child [arr[root],arr[tmp]] = [arr[tmp],arr[root]];
       root = tmp;
     }